utshomax/postman-docs/src/pages/docs/integrations/available-integrations/statuspage.md

 ![Statuspage incident](https://assets.postman.com/postman-docs/statuspage-incident.jpg)

-When an incident is created by a failed test run, if a successive test run is successful, the incident will be closed.
+When an incident is created by a failed test run, if a later test run is successful, the incident will be closed.